 Latent Shapes

-In the best of my knowledge, latent vectors are initialized from a normal distribution and then updated during training to minimize the loss.
+Latent vectors are typically initialized from a normal distribution and then updated during training to minimize the loss function.

-Although linear interpolation can be used in the manipulations between latent vectors,
+Although linear interpolation can be used between latent vectors,

-and similar vectors can be placed in spatially close locations, the latent vectors themselves do not have a specific shape.
+and similar vectors can be placed in spatially close locations, the latent vectors themselves do not have a specific geometric shape or structure.

 This project takes inspiration from this

-1) Latent vectors with geometric shape ─ exploring what happens if we give the latent vectors a geometric structure, and how that might help us better understand or control the results;
+1) Latent vectors with geometric shape ─ exploring what happens if latent vectors are given a geometric structure, and how this can help us better understand, interpret, or control the results;

 Latent Vector Manipulation in real-time